Attachment theory: History

 Attachment theory rode a post-World War 2 wave in Westernized countries toward child-centred parenting.
-The child-centred message of Benjamin Spock's post-war manual The Common Sense Book of Baby and Child Care, first published in 1946, put it among the best-selling books of the twentieth century.
+The child-centred message of Benjamin Spock's post-war manual The Common Sense Book of Baby and Child Care, first published in 1946, made it one of the best-selling books of the twentieth century.
 Previous experts had warned parents not to spoil babies through rewarding them for crying by picking them up and comforting them, or by feeding them on demand.
 Babies should be fed once every four hours and otherwise left to cry it out.
 Spock saw such parenting as cruel.
-His manual promoted flexibility in child-rearing, advising parents to treat each child as an individual and emphasizing that, ultimately, the parents' common sense and their "natural loving care" were the keys to successful parenting.
+His manual promoted flexibility in child-rearing, advising parents to treat each child as an individual and emphasizing that, ultimately, their common sense and "natural loving care" were the keys to successful parenting.
 A similar structure of feeling emerged in post-war Britain.

 Formulation of the theory

 Following the publication of Maternal Care and Mental Health, Bowlby sought new understanding from the fields of evolutionary biology, ethology, developmental psychology, cognitive science and the theory of control systems.
 He formulated the innovative proposition that mechanisms underlying an infant's emotional tie to the caregiver(s) were not learnt, but emerged as a result of evolutionary pressure.
 He set out to develop a theory of motivation and behaviour-control built on observational science rather than Freudian interpretation.
-Bowlby argued that with attachment theory he had made good the "deficiencies of the data and the lack of theory to link alleged cause and effect" of Maternal Care and Mental Health.
+Bowlby argued that with attachment theory, he had made good the "deficiencies of the data and the lack of theory to link alleged cause and effect" of Maternal Care and Mental Health.

 Psychoanalysis

 Bowlby was trained as a psychoanalyst under the supervision of Melanie Klein in the school of object relations theory.
 Unlike Freudian theory, which holds that infants are born into a state of primary narcissism that makes social relations with other people impossible, object relations theory proposes that babies have emotional relations with their mother from the start of life, albeit dominated by phantasy.
-Thus Bowlby was educated to believe that the infant-mother relationship is of supreme importance to human beings from the dawn of life, a belief that attachment theory celebrates.
+Thus, Bowlby was educated to believe that the infant-mother relationship is of supreme importance to human beings from the dawn of life, a belief that attachment theory celebrates.